 - A comfortable bed and quiet room at a comfortable, temperature

-- A bedroom that is not used for work or other activities not related to sleep
+- A bedroom that is not used for work, watching television, or other activities not related to sleep other than sex

-- Avoidance of stimulants (for example, caffeine, or tobacco), alcohol, and large meals close to bedtime (avoidance 2-4 hours before bedtime if possible)
+- Avoid of stimulants (for example, caffeine, or tobacco), alcohol, and large meals close to bedtime (avoid 2-4 hours before bedtime if possible)

 - Many people watch television before falling asleep.
 TV can be a very stimulating medium and needs to be closely evaluated if it adds to a person's insomnia.